Same-sex marriage in Oregon: Federal lawsuit

 On October 15, 2013, two couples, an unmarried lesbian couple and two men already married in Canada, filed a lawsuit, Geiger v.
 Kitzhaber, in U.S. district court in Eugene, challenging the Oregon Constitution's ban on same-sex marriage.
-This made Oregon the 20th state to have a federal lawsuit challenging its ban on same-sex marriage since the U.S. Supreme Court's decision in United States v.
+This made Oregon the 20th U.S. state to have a federal lawsuit challenging its ban on same-sex marriage filed since the U.S. Supreme Court's decision in United States v.
 Windsor in June 2013 invalidated part of the Defense of Marriage Act (DOMA).
 Two more couples and the Basic Rights Education Fund filed another same-sex marriage case on December 19, 2013, with this latter case captioned Rummell and West v.
 Kitzhaber.